 Notes

-- Storage: It will last 3 days in the fridge.
-The water comes out the next day, and the taste gets diluted, so please add seasonings to tweak the taste.
+- Storage: Store in an airtight container and keeps it in the fridge.
+It will be good for 3 to 4 days.
+The liquid comes out the next day, and the taste gets diluted, so please add seasonings to tweak the taste.

-- Substitute: You can substitute cabbage instead of napa cabbage.
+- Substitute: You can substitute napa cabbage with other types of cabbage.
 Cucumbers and paprika are also delicious to add.
-You can substitute rice vinegar with wine vinegar or cider vinegar.
+You can substitute rice vinegar with wine vinegar or apple cider vinegar.

 Rickard